How do I sign up to offer my books on the iBooks?

-An ISBN is not required but recommended for any book you are offering on the iBooks.
-An ISBN (International Standard Book Number) uniquely identifies the book and its current edition, and helps you to ensure that you are marketing the right book.
-In the U.S., you can obtain an ISBN from Bowker.
-Outside the U.S., see the International ISBN Agency.
+An ISBN (International Standard Book Number) is not required but recommended for any book you are offering on the iBooks.
+An ISBN uniquely identifies the book and its current edition, and helps you to ensure that you are marketing the right book.
+The ISBN is also required for reporting your book's sales to the industry reporting agencies and charting organizations.

 The print edition of my book already has an ISBN.
 Can I use it for the version that I’m submitting to the iBooks?